gsarti/divemt/README.md

 ./scripts/setup.sh
 ```

 - Run the preprocessing script to produce the TSV files containing sentences, scores and metrics.
+Run time is ~30 minutes with Stanza annotations, ~1 minute without.

 ```bash
 # Run the preprocessing script